What's on My Network? Using Large Language Models to Identify Real-World IoT Devices at Scale: Results

 \subsubsection{Generalization to Canonical and Unseen Vendors}

-The model frequently outputs vendor labels that are more canonical than its supervision.
-Well‑known mergers—\textit{Ring}, \textit{Blink}, and \textit{Eero} under \textit{Amazon}, or \textit{Dropcam} and \textit{Fitbit} under \textit{Google}—are resolved reliably, but the behavior extends further: \textit{Philips Lighting} is mapped to its rebranded identity \textit{Signify}, a relationship never present in training labels.
-This implies the model is not simply matching aliases, but using pretraining knowledge to infer latent ties—acquisitions, OEM contracts, rebrandings, etc.—repairing supervision noise in the process.
-The same mechanism enables open‑world extrapolation.
-In the unseen‑vendor example in Appendix \ref{appendix:examples} (Figure \ref{fig:appendix_examples}), \textit{Deutsche Telekom} was inferred from cues like \textit{Speedport TV} even though the annotation named only the contract manufacturer (\textit{Arcadyan}).
-These cases show the model integrating heterogeneous, cross‑field evidence to hypothesize plausible vendors beyond supervision—but the same mechanism occasionally yields minor factual drift (e.g., describing the Taiwanese firm \textit{Arcadyan} as “Japanese”), illustrating how explanatory rationales can embed slight inaccuracies even when the underlying prediction is correct.
+The model frequently outputs vendor labels that are more canonical—i.e., aligned with parent or current consumer brands—than its supervision.
+It reliably resolves common mergers (e.g., \textit{Ring}, \textit{Blink}, \textit{Eero} $\rightarrow$ \textit{Amazon}; \textit{Dropcam}, \textit{Fitbit} $\rightarrow$ \textit{Google}), and extends beyond seen labels by mapping \textit{Philips Lighting} to its rebranded identity \textit{Signify}, a relationship absent from training data.
+This behavior indicates that the model leverages pretraining knowledge to infer latent organizational ties—acquisitions, OEM relationships, and rebrandings—rather than merely matching aliases.
+The same mechanism supports open-world inference: in Appendix~\ref{appendix:examples}, \textit{Deutsche Telekom} is inferred from cues such as \textit{Speedport TV} despite supervision naming only the contract manufacturer (\textit{Arcadyan}).
+While effective, this reasoning occasionally induces minor factual drift in explanations, illustrating how explanatory rationales can embed slight inaccuracies even when the underlying prediction is correct.